Ryanziin/Ryanziin/README.md

 # Ryan Lopes

-Manager at @ServersTitan - Servidores de Minecraft.
+Manager at @ServersTitan - Minecraft Servers.

 My name is Ryan and I am 18 years old.
 Manager at the company @ServersTitan - since 2019.